MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/data-protection-policies.md

     You can decide set the minimum number of content violations that you want to match before the file is considered a violation.
 For example, you can choose 10 if you want to be alerted on files with at least 10 credit card numbers found within its content.

     When content is matched against the selected expression, the violation text is replaced with "X" characters.
 By default, violations are masked and shown in their context displaying 100 characters before and after the violation.
-Numbers in the context of the expression are replaced with "#" characters and are never stored within Cloud App Security.
+Numbers in the context of the expression are replaced with "#" characters and are never stored within Defender for Cloud Apps.
 You can select the option to **Unmask the last four characters of a violation** to unmask the last four characters of the violation itself.
 It's necessary to set which data types the regular expression searches: content, metadata and/or file name.
 By default it searches the content and the metadata.

-1. Choose the **Governance** actions you want Cloud App Security to take when a match is detected.
+1. Choose the **Governance** actions you want Defender for Cloud Apps to take when a match is detected.

 1. Once you've created your policy, you can view it in the **File policy** tab.
 You can always edit a policy, calibrate its filters, or change the automated actions.
 The policy is automatically enabled upon creation and starts scanning your cloud files immediately.
 Take extra care when you set governance actions, they could lead to irreversible loss of access permissions to your files.
 It's recommended to narrow down the filters to exactly represent the files that you wish to act upon, using multiple search fields.
 The narrower the filters, the better.
 For guidance, you can use the **Edit and preview results** button in the Filters section.